 I am a patriot

-and I love my country, but I will not hesitate to criticize and resist when its policies and actions are morally wrong and ultimately jeopardize the integrity and safety of its people, or any others who mean or do us no harm.
+and I love my country — because of its ideals, as codified by the Constitution, not because of its past failures to live up to those ideals, or its economic position in the world, or its bullying use of its military and corporate power.
+I will not hesitate to criticize and resist when its policies and actions are morally wrong and ultimately jeopardize the integrity and safety of its people, or any others who mean or do us no harm.

 “There is no flag large enough to cover the shame of killing innocent people.”

 – Howard Zinn

 “When will our consciences grow so tender that we will act to prevent human misery rather than avenge it?”

 – Eleanor Roosevelt

 PeaceArena.org blog and connected platforms and accounts is owned and operated by Serena Blaiz, the nom de Net of a longtime progressive political activist and communications professional.
 If you meet me in person I will be happy to tell you my real name, I’m just paranoid about it being plastered all over the internet.
 Someday I’ll post about my complicated feelings about names; in the meantime, I’m just Rena (thus “Peace Arena“), which summons me in both worlds.